zellerlab/cayman/README.md

 * `--db_coordinates` one of `bed` (default) or `hmmer`.
 This allows you to provide 1-based, closed interval coordinates (`hmmer`) or 0,1-based, half-open interval coordinates (`bed`) in your database file.

+### Running with test data

+A test dataset can be downloaded from [Zenodo]().
+Those are 1 million paired-end reads derived from SRA record `SRR7658598`.
+On a system with 16GB RAM and 4 CPU cores, this dataset can be processed within 5 minutes.

 ## Results
 - `<out_prefix>.cazy.txt` contains the CAZy profile of the sample